 Our housing needs are changing — and the dedicated dining room is one of the casualties.

-Chances are, not often — a 2017 Angie’s List survey found that only 23 percent of Americans spend their evening meals gathered around a “proper dining table” in a specially designated, separate dining room.
+Chances are, not often.
+And we don’t just mean during the COVID-19 pandemic, either — a 2017 Angie’s List survey found that only 23 percent of Americans spent their evening meals gathered around a “proper dining table” in a specially designated, separate dining room.

-This departure from dedicated dining rooms is not new.
+This departure from dedicated dining rooms is a phenomenon that industry experts have been tracking for some time now.
 In 2012, a group of UCLA anthropologists discovered that American households virtually never use their formal dining rooms, except for holiday entertaining (Life at Home in the 21st Century: 32 Families Open Their Doors).

 Clearly, our needs and lifestyles are changing; but our housing stock has been slow to keep up with the changing tides.